The Dynamics of the Transverse Optical Flux in Random Media

 \section{Abstract}

-We study the evolution of the kinetic energy (or gradient norm) of an incident linearly polarised monochromatic wave propagating in correlated random media.
-We explore the optical flux transverse to the mean Poynting flux at the paraxial-nonparaxial (vectorial) transition along with vortex counting and identify universal features in the dynamics.
-The vortex number appears to increase with a cubic root for sufficiently small correlation length.
+We study the evolution of the kinetic energy (or gradient norm) of an incident linearly polarized monochromatic wave propagating in correlated random media.
+We explore the optical flux transverse to the mean Poynting flux at the paraxial-nonparaxial (vectorial) transition along with vortex counting.
+Here, by paraxial–nonparaxial transition we mean a gradual loss of validity of the paraxial approximation such that it is necessary to solve Maxwell-consistently employing the dyadic Green's function.
+The vortex number appears to increase approximately with a cubic root of the propagation distance for sufficiently small correlation length.
 Furthermore, a kink appears in nucleation rate at the position of maximum scintillation upon increasing correlation length.
 A driven steady state is reached due to the filtering of evanescent waves upon propagation.
-Finally, we present the spectrum of the incompressible kinetic energy and how it evolves from the paraxial case to that of a random field.
+Finally, we present the spectrum of the incompressible kinetic energy and how it evolves from the paraxial case to that of a (nonparaxial) random field.